cmavian/VDM_workshop_2025_practical/README.md

 less ${input}/${ID}_SUMMARY_sorted_filtered.txt ## start with SRR31521267 - negative control - what's in there?
 #(Scroll with arrow keys; type q to exit less command)</code></pre>

 One hit in SRR31521267 - the negative control - is to a human papillomavirus.
-Human viruses are common human contaminants in virus discovery, and the presence of this hit in the negative control lets us know that hits for these viruses in the other samples can be discarded.
+Human viruses are common contaminants in virus discovery, and the presence of this hit in the negative control lets us know that hits for these viruses in the other samples can be discarded.

 Let's check if we can see the papilloma in other libraries?